TanXiao/RSVA11001-Adapter/README.md

 there is a 5 pin port labeled UART0.
 I have not had a chance to connect to it yet since I don't have a UART adapter.

+Based on these values, U Boot is configured to try and retrieve a file from a TFTP server and boot that.
-When it boots, I do not see any requests for 192.168.0.1 coming from the box in a wireshark packet capture with my laptop.
-Perhaps it is the very strange ethernet address setting
+Unforunately when it boots, I do not see any requests for 192.168.0.1 coming from the box in a wireshark packet capture with my laptop.
+Perhaps it is the very strange ethernet address setting.

 These lines are the password for the root user in /etc/shadow format